| |

 shoulder width apart.

-While continuing to
+While continuing

 breath normally, concentrate on your navel area, and pull that region